RithvinK/RithvinK.github.io/projects.md

 		<a href="/images/jpmcCert.pdf"><div class="color-button">Certificate</div></a>
 <br><br>
 	<li>
 		<b>Portfolio Website</b>: I developed a personal portfolio website(this website) to showcase my projects, interests, and courses relevent to my career pursuits in software engineering/FinTech opportunities.
-This site is hosted on github pages.<br>
+This site is hosted on github pages and was developed using HTML/SCSS/CSS.<br>
 		<a href="https://github.com/RithvinK/RithvinK.github.io"><div class="color-button">Code</div></a>
 	</li><br>
 	<li>